Matching Startups with Leaders

 With us, every opportunity starts with market validation.
 We work with inventors and our Innovation Partners’ commercialization groups to thoroughly understand the technology and its application.
 Ideas that seem to have market potential then participate in Rev1’s Customer Learning Lab.

 For ideas that prove market traction, we construct a business model that translates the potential of the technology into a business plan.
-We then use that plan inside the framework of our First Connect mentor program to interest the right kind of leader.
+We then use that plan inside the framework of our Investor Startup Studio to interest the right kind of leader.
 The initial connection is often in a mentoring capacity.

 By “right leader,” by the way, I don’t mean the business person who “falls in love with the technology.”
 That’s not the focus.
 We want to earn interest with the business leader through the potential of the business model and markets.